TejasSankhla/Hospital_Appointment_Scheduling/README.md

 # HSV Assignment

 This repository contains the **HSV Assignment** web application, which is designed for scheduling appointments under doctors' availability.
+This project gave me an amazing learning experience dwelling deep into NestJS capabilities, learning and implementing in short period of time.

 ## Tech Stack

 - **Backend**: NestJS, MongoDB, TypeScript
-- **Frontend**: React, Vite, TailwindCSS
+- **Frontend**: React, Vite, TailwindCSS, Javascript

 ## Getting Started